-He may recommend doing everything in his office.
+They may recommend doing everything in their office.
 In that case, a light or heat source may be used to speed up the process.

 Another option is to get fitted for custom-made whitening trays that you can use at home.